AlFe23/PRISMA-CH4/README.md

 ## Index

-1. **Methodology**
+1. **Algorithm Theoretical Basis**
-   - 1.1 Dataset Preparation with GEE
+   - 1.1 Clutter Matched Filter
-   - 1.2 Binarization of Multitemporal Canny Mask
+   - 1.2 Concentration Estimation
-   - 1.3 Splitting Training Dataset into Sub-Tiles
+   - 1.3 Scene-Specific Target Spectrum Automatic Generation

-   -
+   - 1.4 Processing Flow Chart
+   - 1.5 Examples of Automatically Generated Outputs
-User Manual for CTMF v4.6 Docker Container
+2. **User Manual for CTMF v4.6 Docker Container**
-Provided Files
+   - 2.1 Provided Files
-Docker Container Usage
+   - 2.2 Docker Container Usage
-Example Docker Run Commands
+   - 2.3 Example Docker Run Commands
+     - 2.3.1 WSL2 (Linux Kernel on Windows)
+     - 2.3.2 Windows
-Input Definition
+   - 2.4 Input Definition
-Output Definition
+   - 2.5 Output Definition
-Future Updates
+   - 2.6 Future Updates
-References
+3. **References**

 ## 1. **Algorithm Theoretical Basis**

-## 1.1 Clutter Matched Filter
+### 1.1 Clutter Matched Filter

 In the SWIR spectrum, the absorption windows of methane are centered about 1700 nm and 2300 nm.
 The radiance measured by a hyperspectral sensor is modeled as a superposition of signal $\( b \)$, scaled by its strength $\( \alpha \)$, an average background radiance $\( L_{\text{mean}} \)$ (averaged over the entire image), and a zero-mean noise or clutter term $\( \epsilon \)$ [12][19].